Brain health study tests personalized coaching for memory decline prevention

 Summary

-This study looked at whether giving older adults (ages 60-79) personalized advice and extra support helps them follow brain-healthy habits like a Mediterranean diet, exercise, and staying socially active.
-About 95 participants with mild memory concerns or at risk for cognitive decline were split into two groups: one got standard doctor advice, the other got more tailored guidance.
-The goal was to see if the extra support leads to better adherence to these healthy behaviors.
+This study looks at whether giving older adults (ages 60-79) personalized advice and extra support helps them follow brain-healthy habits like a Mediterranean diet, exercise, and staying socially active.
+Participants have mild memory concerns or are at risk for cognitive decline.
+The goal is to see if this approach works better than standard doctor advice.

 Disclaimer